 The aim in both instances is to have as little shadow as possible on the subject.

 The first portrait photographer that springs to mind when I think of flat lighting is Sue Bryce.
-She’s predominantly a natural light photographer who has perfected the art of flat lighting her subjects using diffused light as a main light and reflected light for fill.
+She’s predominantly a natural light photographer who perfected the art of flat lighting her subjects using diffused light as a main light and reflected light for fill.

 What is negative fill?

-Just when you thought we were done with fill lighting, here’s a twist – negative fill.
-It’s the opposite of adding in light.
 With negative fill you place something black near your subject to absorb the light for dramatic effect and therefore increase the depth of the shadows.
 The black material is referred to as a flag (aka black flags) in photography.

 It could be any non-reflective black material, such as black cardboard.
-Even the black shirt you’re wearing if you’re photographing up close to your subject can be used as negative fill to deepen the shadows of the key light.
+Even the black shirt you’re wearing if photographing close to your subject can be used as negative fill to deepen the shadows of the key light.

-Wrapping up fill lighting
+Wrapping up

-The more you develop your photography skills, especially lighting techniques, the more you’ll find yourself focusing on fill light and all the creativity that two light setups give.
+The more you develop your photography skills, especially lighting techniques, the more you’ll find yourself focusing on fill and all the creativity that two light setups give.

 Leave a comment